danvk/jpa-boggle/README.md

 Cell 0 is a corner and has three neighbors (1, 5 and 6).
 Cell 6 is in the middle and has eight neighbors.
 This can all be hard-coded.
 This expands to much more code (~5,000 lines of assembly) but it results in a 30% speedup.
 This is an order of magnitude larger than any speedup we'll achieve by fiddling with the data structures.

+I suspect this works so well because it allows the compiler to precompute some array offsets and bit shifts that would otherwise have to be calculated at runtime.
+But that's just a guess.

 To check for diffs:

     ./gunsofnavarone random10k.txt > guns.snapshot.txt